22 Nov 2022

 An internship offer is sent by the company when an employer is interested in hiring an intern after reviewing his/her qualifications and/or interviewing the candidate.
-The offer letter should not be simple and merely stating the gist of what needs to be complied by the candidate if he/she chooses to accept the offer.
+The offer letter should not be simple and merely state the gist of what needs to be complied with by the candidate if he/she chooses to accept the offer.

-The following should be also included in an offer letter :
+The following should also be included in an offer letter :